yzkn/baserow-gitlab/docs/delete/docker-setup.md

-# Baserow's Docker API
+# Baserow's Docker Setup

-Baserow uses docker and docker-compose when running the local or development environments.
-Below you will find details on how this is structured, how to configure baserow running this way and usage references.
+Baserow provides various Dockerfiles and an example docker-compose file to install Baserow.
+How these Dockerfiles are structured and setup is explained below:

 ## Baserow's Docker Files